acoravos/healthcare-blockchains/README.md

 ## Overview & Methodology
 There's a lot of opportunity to use blockchain technologies healthcare effectively -- [and there are a lot of myths, too](https://blog.andreacoravos.com/myth-busting-can-a-blockchain-save-healthcare-d398cdebf0c1).

 We put together a first cut of this map and wanted to open it up to the community to share updates.
-Most of the companies on this list are early stage—and some are vaporware.
+Many of the companies on this list are early stage (e.g., vaporware).
 Over time, we hope to see more projects in production, but few are ready yet.

 ![landscape-map](hc-landscape-map.png)
 *Image last updated: October 31, 2017*

-Have a better way of organizing the landcape?
+Have a better way of organizing the landscape?
 Did we miss a company?
 Submit a pull request.
 You can fork the [landscape map slide (Google Slides)](https://docs.google.com/presentation/d/1yJ9d4w0HpSJ8Wccc3hQQGNmZmqCSwExiFOFWXPVaPvY/edit?usp=sharing).

 Want to go in more depth?
 We've drafted a [Google Doc](https://docs.google.com/a/hashedhealth.com/spreadsheets/d/1CLYS4FzbUB4ZwcbI73uBPbNlDvRsUb_sHV1vDzcoie0/edit?usp=sharing) with more detailed information.